majid-stuffbits/QuickMBHelper/README.md

 - `registermap.xlsx`: Sample Excel file containing register map data (modify as needed).
 - `modbus_slave_user.c`: Sample C code file to be updated (modify as needed).

+## BUGS/FEATURES TO BE FIXED
+error checking for all addressing , non numerical values